loveisfoss/building_begonia_eos/README.md

 Source: https://review.lineageos.org/c/LineageOS/android_device_xiaomi_mt6785-common/+/298385

 # Disable path restrictions
+This one is probably needed for the build to succeed.
 One can modify ".../build/make/core/config.mk" to temporarily allow using PATH by commenting out this line:
 ```
 $(KATI_obsolete_var PATH,Do not use PATH directly.
 See $(CHANGES_URL)#PATH)
 ```